VaibhavYT/youtube_clone_2.0/README.md

 ## Acknowledgements

 This YouTube clone was inspired by the original YouTube platform and built for educational purposes.
 The integration with Rapid API has significantly enhanced the user experience.
 Special thanks to the ReactJS and Rapid API communities for their valuable contributions.

-## Screenshots

-Insert screenshots or GIFs of your YouTube clone in action to showcase its features.

 ## Lessons Learned